 Please contact Laura Hammond, Assistant Director of Experiential Learning & Community Engagement, with any questions regarding the Lindmark Fellowship in Ethics.
-The application deadline for the Fellowship has been extended to Sunday, January 31, 2016.
+The application deadline for the Fellowship has been extended to Monday, March 13, 2017.
 On-campus interviews, or internet-based interviews for students studying abroad, may be requested thereafter.
-If interviews are necessary, selection committee members expect to have completed all interviews by mid-February, with notification to selected Fellows by the end of February.
+If interviews are necessary, selection committee members expect to have completed all interviews by the end of March, with notification to selected Fellows by the early April.

 Students will be selected based on the following items, which should be submitted HERE!

 1. A well-written research proposal of no more than five pages, including an additional bibliography of sources from peer-reviewed journals, books, etc. Students are encouraged to work with their proposed faculty advisor to create a research proposal that:

 ** Possible interview with members of the Fellowship Selection Committee.
 (Following the committee’s review of applications, students selected to be interviewed will be notified directly.)

 For helpful tips on how to write a résumé, as well as interviewing techniques, please visit the Career Services website: https://www.csbsju.edu/Career/Students.htm.
 For help regarding your research proposal, please schedule an appointment with the CSB/SJU Writing Center: https://www.csbsju.edu/writing-center.